 However, here are a couple more reasons why you should look into Legion Pulse:

-- All of legion supplements have the right ingredients in the right dosages, which is why they’re so effective.
+All of the legion supplements have the right ingredients in the right dosages, which is why they’re so effective.

 Legion Pulse is also an all-natural supplement with NO: